 Benefits under the Plan are not determinable because the Plan provides for deferral opportunities, and actual compensation deferred by participants is determined by the Company's management, Board of Directors and the Compensation Committee.
 Currently, four (4) of the Company's non-employee directors have deferred Director Fees in the Plan and three (3) of the Company's non-employee directors have elected to have such deferred fees notionally invested in shares of Common Stock.
-Non-employee directors are currently paid Director Fees in the amounts described in "Election of Directors-Director Compensation for Fiscal Year Ended December 31, 2006".
+Non-employee directors are currently paid Director Fees in the amounts described in "ELECTION OF DIRECTORS-Compensation of the Board of Directors".
 In addition to non-employee directors, there are currently approximately 50 employees of the Company eligible to participate in the Plan.
 In 2006, a total of \$448,045 of compensation and Director Fees was deferred by eligible participants in the Plan.
 As of March 31, 2007, such deferred Director Fees had been notionally invested in shares of Common Stock.